Arthur Desmond: Emigration to the United States

 By 1902, Desmond was living in Chicago under the alias "Richard Thurland" and publishing another edition of The Survival of the Fittest, which he re-titled Might Is Right, or the Survival of the Fittest and released in 1903 through Adolph Mueller Publishers.
 During this time Desmond set up an advertising partnership with prominent Chicagoan Will H. Dilg called Thurland & Thurland, of which Arthur Desmond is listed as manager in the 1903 Chicago City Directory.
 Dilg and Desmond were involved in more than a commercial venture.
 They also co-wrote a book titled Rival Caesars (subtitled A Romance of Ambition, Love and War.
 Being the tale of a Vice-President, a Major-General and three brilliant and beautiful women), using the pseudonym "Desmond Dilg."
 The book was released in 1903 by Desmond's own Thurland & Thurland Publishers, Chicago; it was the only book ever printed by the company.

 Desmond biographer Darrell W. Conder uses persuasive argument, including quotes from Rival Caesars blatant 'might is right' philosophy, to show that Desmond's latest book was in some sense a sequel to Might Is Right.
-Rival Caesars wasn't a big success, making surviving copies of the book very rare.
+Rival Caesars was not a commercial success, making surviving copies of the book very rare.
 Shortly after its release the partnership between Desmond and Dilg ceased.

 By 1904, Thurland & Thurland and Desmond Commercial Advertising Bureau were located in the single office of the general manager of the Ser-Vis Ice Cream and Candy Company at 155 Michigan Street.
 The reason for the shared address was that Arthur Desmond was the general manager of the Ser-Vis Ice Cream and Candy Company and was using his company office for an advertising sideline.
 These facts emerged 18 March 1904 when Desmond was arrested in his office.

 The trouble began when a telephone inspector wanted to enter the factory for some routine maintenance, which Desmond refused.
 The man returned with police, and Desmond responded by holding them off with his rifle (which, he claimed, he had captured in the Boer War).
 In the end, Desmond was overpowered and thrown in the Cook County Jail to await trial.
 However, Desmond's oratory skills convinced a judge and jury that he was the victim and he was set free.